Library Services provides a range of resources to supplement the resources available to you from your local provider.

 UK theses and dissertations can be found on EThOS.
 Use DART-Europe to search for European theses.
 OhioLINK has some US content.
 OATD brings together theses from around the world.
 The NDLTD provides a comprehensive list of dissertation repositories globally.
 You will find abstracts and some full text on all these sites.

 Cite Them Right Online provides the style guide for Harvard referencing at the University of Worcester.
 Cite Them Right Online shows you how to reference everything from books to body-art.
-An interactive referencing tutorial is included.
+Try the interactive referencing tutorial.

 The University of Worcester short guide to Harvard referencing is a useful quick reference guide.
 Our referencing FAQs show you how to reference documents such as the National Curriculum, a school policy, or a Mintel marketing report.